 From my side of the desk, I’ve yet to see a single divorce where either spouse emerged with a higher net worth after the split.
 Everything changes.

+Will Your divorce impact your ability to file for Social Security?
 There’s some good news to start.
 What divorce may not impact is your ability to file for Social Security on your ex-spouse’s record.

 All you need to do is meet the qualifications.
 The basic rules are that: